owncloud/ocis/docs/apis/http/authorization.md

     ```

 ## Implicit Code Flow

 When using the implicit flow, tokens are provided in a URI fragment of the redirect URL.
-Valid values for the `response_type` request parameter:
+Valid values for the `response_type` request parameter are:

 - token
 - id_token token